Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 Merlin Lake

-Day 3: Merlin Meadows Campground Back To Fish Creek Trailhead
+Day 3: Merlin Meadows Campground Back to the Fish Creek Trailhead

 Waterfall, Banff Skoki Loop